-Join James Williamson for an in-depth discussion in this video Floats, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video Floats, part of Learning CSS.

 - [Voiceover] Any discussion on positioning elements…would be incomplete without mentioning floating.…Floating is by far the most popular CSS layout technique,…however it's also one…that many new web designers struggle with.…That's because how the technique works changes…based upon the relationship of the elements…that are being floated.…Let's take a closer look at floating and how it works.…So what's a float?…Essentially, it's an element that is shifted…to the right or to the left of its current position.…You assign floating, logically enough,…by using the float property.…